Janxyxy/FishingSimulator/README.md

 - Janxyxy (frontend + backend)
 - Jirka (design of frontend + helping with backend)

-? some commits from Jirka are from Janxyxy accout :)

 ## Setup

 Install Node.js and npm from [here](https://nodejs.org/en).